wangjwchn/AImage/README.md

  - Raw data are [here](https://github.com/wangjwchn/BenchmarkImage).

 2.I've discussed the high memory usage of FLAnimatedImage with [@mitchellporter](https://github.com/mitchellporter) and confirmed this problem does exist，as described [here](https://github.com/wangjwchn/JWAnimatedImage/issues/1).

-3.For each image, FLAnimatedImage creates a new independent thread.
-From the graph, we can see there are 36 threads when loading 30 GIFs, which causes a heavy CPU usage.

 ##Licence